tianrui-qi/QuadraticNeurons/README.md

 ## Acknowledgement

 This research work was carried out between 2022 and 2023 in Dr. [Ge Wang](https://www.linkedin.com/in/ge-wang-axis)'s [AI-based X-ray Imaging System (AXIS) Lab](https://wang-axis.github.io/).
-I would like to express my sincere gratitude to Prof. Wang for his guidance and assistance.
+I would like to express my sincere gratitude to Dr. Wang for his guidance and assistance.
 His collective expertise has greatly contributed to my research during this period.